abhishekramvijay/Java-Interview-Handbook/README.md

 # Senior Java Backend Interview Handbook

-> **A practical interview handbook for Senior / Lead Java Backend Engineers (8–15 Years Experience).**
+> Interview-oriented handbook for Senior / Lead Java Backend Engineers.
->
-> This repository is **not a Java tutorial**.
-It is a structured collection of interview-oriented notes, explanations, code snippets, and frequently asked questions accumulated from real interview preparation.

----

-# Purpose

-The objective of this handbook is simple:
+This repository is built for one purpose:

-> **Maximize interview preparation while minimizing revision time.**
+> **Clear Java Backend interviews with minimum revision time.**

-Unlike traditional books, this handbook focuses on:
+Unlike books or tutorials, this handbook focuses only on concepts that are commonly asked in interviews.

-- What interviewers ask.
-- How to answer confidently.
-- Why the answer is correct.
-- Common follow-up questions.
-- Common mistakes made by candidates.

-This repository is intended to become the **single source of truth** for interview preparation.

----

-# Target Audience

-- Senior Software Engineer
-- Staff Engineer
-- Lead Engineer
-- Java Backend Developer
-- Spring Boot Developer
-- Microservices Developer

-Experience Level:

-**8–15 Years**

 ---